Watch out for these holiday frauds

-For most of us, the holidays are the season of giving.
-Unfortunately, many fraudsters see it as the season of taking.
+For most of us, the holidays are the season of giving, but fraudsters see it as the season of taking.
 Technology gives criminals new ways to steal their targets’ gifts, money, and even their identities.
-Stay ahead of the fraudsters by brushing up on these holiday season scams:
+Identity theft and fraud are on the rise, and getting more sophisticated thanks to AI and other tools.
+Staying informed has never been more important—keep ahead of the fraudsters by brushing up on these holiday season scams:

 Title fraud